Dynamic Transfer Learning for Named Entity Recognition: Models

 where $\mathbf{W} \in \mathbb{R}^{d \times n}$, $d$ is the number of hidden units in the decoder LSTM, and $n$ is the number of tags.
 The model is trained in an end to end fashion using a standard cross-entropy objective.

-In most of the recent NER literature the focus has been on optimizing accuracy and speed by investigating different neural mechanisms for the three components \cite{yang2016multi}.
+In most of the recent NER literature the focus has been on optimizing accuracy and speed by investigating different neural mechanisms for the three components \cite{strubell2017fast,yang2016multi}.
 Both convolutional and recurrent networks have been explored for the encoders, with either conditional random fields (CRF), or single directional RNNs employed as the decoder/tagger.
-Since extensive work has been performed on this front we fix the design settings and focus only on transfer learning while using this common NER architecture.
-We also find that using an LSTM over a CRF gives us two benefits.
-We enjoy a more interpretable model, since we are able to view individual tag scores.
-This also provides a sense of uniformity to the architecture, having an RNN at every layer.
+Since extensive work has been done on this front we fix the design settings and focus only transfer learning while using this common NER architecture.
+As described, we use BiLSTM units for both encoders, and a uni-directional LSTM as the decoder.